Aura Identity Theft Protection Review 2023: More Than Just Identity Protection

 If you have a Family plan, you’ll gain access to additional alerts to help protect your family, including:

-• Child SSN monitoring: Receive alerts if any of your children listed on your account had their Social Security number used unknowingly.
+• Child SSN monitoring: Receive alerts if any of your children listed on your account had their SSN used unknowingly.

 • Family fraud alerts: Get alerts for threats that affect all family members on your account so you can better protect everyone.